 You did it!
 You’re a new homeowner.
 You scraped together every last nickel for the down payment and signed your name to so many escrow documents that you turned your fingertips blue and created a national paper shortage.
 But, you can finally breathe easy, right.
 Skies are blue!

-Not so fast, my newly mortgaged and heavily leveraged friend who will be making monthly mortgage payments for the next 30 years (30-year fixed-rate mortgage loans accounted for more than 85 percent of the home-purchase market in 2012, according to Freddie Mac).
+Not so fast, my newly mortgaged and heavily leveraged friend who will be making monthly mortgage payments for the next 30 years.

 Serious questions to consider